 To be eligible for the EAP, participants must meet certain requirements, including, but not limited to:

 As with any investigational medicine that has not been approved by regulatory authorities, patisiran may or may not be effective in treating hATTR amyloidosis with polyneuropathy and there may be risks associated with its use.
 If you are a patient interested in participating, you should talk to your physician about the potential benefits and risks of taking part in the program.

-Expanded access programs (EAP) are a means by which investigational drugs are made available, in certain circumstances, to treat patients with serious diseases who are unable to participate in an ongoing clinical trial or whose treatment options are otherwise limited.
+Early access programs (EAP) are a means by which investigational drugs are made available, in certain circumstances, to treat patients with serious diseases who are unable to participate in an ongoing clinical trial or whose treatment options are otherwise limited.

 2. How does the EAP request process work?